bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 Python Callbacks with Jupyter Interactors
 '''''''''''''''''''''''''''''''''''''''''

-If you are working in the Jupyter Notebook, it is possible to use Jupyter interactors to quickly create simple GUI forms automatically.
+If you are working in the Jupyter notebook, it is possible to use Jupyter interactors to quickly create simple GUI forms automatically.
 Updates to the widgets in the GUI can trigger python callback functions that execute in the Jupyter Python kernel.
 It is often useful to have these callbacks call